-|Low carb vegetarian||Nutrient-dense low carb vegetarian meals to help stabilise blood sugars.|
+|Low carb vegetarian||These are the most nutrient-dense, low-carb vegetarian meals designed to stabilise blood sugars.|

-|Maintenance||Designed to help you maintain your body weight providing plenty of nutrients to live a healthy and energised life.|
+|Maintenance||Designed to help you maintain your body weight by optimising nutrient content to live a healthy and energised life.|

-|Pescatarian||These are the most nutrient-dense pescatarian recipes (i.e. vegetarian plus seafood).|
+|Pescatarian||These are the most nutrient-dense pescatarian recipes (i.e., vegetarian plus seafood).|

 |Egg-free||The most nutrient-dense meals without eggs.|